MackOyler/E-Commerce.Back-End/README.md

-## Object-Relational Mapping (ORM) Challenge: E-commerce Back End
+## E-commerce Back End

 ## 1. Description

-This application is a backend application servicing front end routes and using MySQL database with Node and Express.
+This application is a backend application servicing front-end routes and using MySQL database with Node and Express.

 ### Snapshot